-In 2019, our Statutory Inspection of Anglican and Methodist Schools visit resulted in the highest judgement of Excellent for ‘The impact of collective worship’; ‘The effectiveness of Religious Education’ and the ‘Overall Judgement: ‘How effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?’
+In 2019, our Statutory Inspection of Anglican and Methodist School visit resulted in the highest judgement of Excellent for ‘The impact of collective worship’; ‘The effectiveness of Religious Education’ and the Overall Judgement: ‘How effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling students and adults to flourish?’
 This outcome was a very prestigious, highly valued honour.

-Academic success at St Michael’s has gone from strength to strength: pre-and post-Covid-19, there has been a significant improvement in examination results, culminating in four years of exceptional student progress with many subjects and cohorts exceeding national figures for attainment and progress.
-During the height of the pandemic, our school community donated food, gifts, aprons, and goggles, and we manufactured and donated visors to hospitals, surgeries, care homes, hospices, and schools over lockdown.
-Whilst Covid-19 has forced changes upon us, our children have adapted, continued to flourish, and proven their resilience.
+During the height of the pandemic, our school community donated food, gifts, aprons, and goggles, and we manufactured and donated visors to hospitals, surgeries, care homes, hospices, and schools during lockdown.
+Whilst COVID-19 has forced changes upon us, our children have adapted, continued to flourish, and proven their resilience.

 I would like to take the opportunity to thank you for your support, and I look forward to working with you over the coming years.